 Terms of Art: Note any “terms of art” or concepts that the professor mentions.
 Often you will notice that these “terms of art” are chapter or section headings.

-The Rules: If a Professor states the rule from the case, make sure it is the same language you have in your notes.
+The Rules: If a Professor states the rule from the case, make sure that you have it in the same language in your notes.
 This goes for any exceptions to rules as well.
 An A student will be able to provide not just the rule, but any exceptions.